By Zach Mortice

 Ed Gramlich, a senior advisor at the National Low Income Housing Coalition, in Washington, D.C., says he’s “cautiously optimistic” about Carson, after seeing his positions evolve from his time on the campaign trail to his Senate confirmation hearing last month.
 But he says he doubts that Trump has much interest in applying his real estate expertise to making housing more affordable and equitable.

 “There’s nothing Trump has said that would suggest that’s a priority at this stage,” Gramlich says.
-HUD’s current policies give strong preference to mixed-income housing that comingles people of different colors and tax brackets.
+HUD’s current policies give strong preference to mixed-income housing that comingles people of different tax brackets.
 But Trump’s campaign drew harsh lines around who may or may not qualify for the government’s help, or for fair treatment.
 In fact, Trump first entered the public consciousness in 1973 as the defendant in a U.S. Department of Justice lawsuit for refusing to rent apartments to African Americans.
 For these reasons, Calthorpe says he doubts that inclusive, mixed-income public housing is anything the new administration would meaningfully support.
 “I don’t think you can paint it in a color that makes it attractive to him,” he says.